Skip to main content

 Deterministic enforcement

 Security decisions are made by deterministic policy rules.
-Probabilistic LLM inference stays out of the decision path, so every outcome is predictable, auditable, and repeatable.
+Probabilistic LLM inference stays out of the decision path, so every outcome is auditable, and given the same configuration and pattern set the same input gets the same answer.

 Privacy you control

 Minimal data collection.
-No ad networks, no data brokers.
+As of July 2026, no Take Interest product carries an advertising SDK, and we do not sell personal information to data brokers.
+If that changes in a product, the privacy policy says so before it starts.
 User data encrypted at rest and in transit.
-You control what is collected, and you can turn it off, delete it, and export it.
+You control what is collected, and you can turn it off, delete it, and export it, on any tier.

 Defense in depth